Out-Law Guide | 10 Dec 2020 | 10:18 am | 10 min. read

-Companies should also be aware of how the EU's blocking regulation works to protect EU companies from some of the effects of US sanctions.
+Companies should also be aware of the impact of the EU's blocking regulation which prohibits EU and UK businesses and nationals from complying with certain US Iranian sanctions.

 In early 2016, under the Joint Comprehensive Plan of Action (JCPoA) the majority of the EU's economic and trade sanctions against Iran were lifted including the wide ranging EU sanctions relevant to the oil and gas sector.

-Licences and authorisations may be available in respect of certain activities that would otherwise breach the remaining EU Iranian sanctions.
+Licences or authorisations may be available in respect of certain activities that would otherwise breach the remaining EU Iranian sanctions.

 Notwithstanding the lifting of the EU Iranian sanctions, EU persons may face practical issues in receiving payment in respect of any activities in Iran.
-Many banks are now refusing to be involved in any Iran-related activities following the decision by the US to reinstate US Iranian secondary sanctions.
+Many banks refuse to be involved in any Iran-related activities following the decision by the US to reinstate US Iranian secondary sanctions.

 On 8 May 2018 US president Donald Trump withdrew the JCPoA sanctions relief against Iran and began a process to reinstate secondary trade and economic sanctions.

-The second set of reintroductions will happen on 5 November 2018 covering:
+The second tranche were reinstated on 5 November 2018 covering:

-In response to the US withdrawal the EU has moved to protect EU entities and individuals against US secondary sanctions by updating its 1996 Blocking' Regulation (Council Regulation (EC) No 2271/96) to include the US's secondary sanctions on Iran.
+In response to the US withdrawal from the JCPoA the EU moved to protect EU entities and individuals against certain US extraterritorial sanctions by updating its 1996 Blocking Regulation (Council Regulation (EC) No 2271/96) to include certain US's secondary sanctions on Iran.

 The Blocking Regulation has four components: